There are various types of American visas available for those who wish to reside in the United States or visit it temporarily.

 Students and Exchange Visitor Visas

-Depending on the field of study and the center, you can get the student visa for the United States.
-The exchange visitor visas are aimed at those who participate in exchange programs and some type of practical training and employment within the US.
+Depending on the field of study and the center, you can get one of the following student visas for the United States:

 - F-1 visa: International students enrolled in an academic study program in the US.